alexmingikim/data-engineering/README.md

 *(Not every project uses all tools; see project-specific READMEs for details*.)

-## 📊 Example Projects
+## 📊 List of Projects
+- Automated Stock Ticker Ingestion Pipeline – This project automates the extraction and loading of stock ticker data from the Polygon.io API into a Snowflake data warehouse.

-- Stock Price ETL Pipeline – This project builds an ETL pipeline that extracts historical stock prices from Yahoo Finance, cleans and structures the data, and prepares it for forecasting with TimeGPT.
+- Automated Weather Data ETL Pipeline using Airflow and AWS S3 - This project automates an ETL (Extract, Transform, Load) pipeline that fetches current weather data from the OpenWeatherMap API, transforms it into a structured format, and loads it into an Amazon S3 bucket using Apache Airflow.

 ~~- Data Warehouse Modeling – Designing a star schema and populating it with transformed data.~~

-~~- Airflow Orchestration – Automating and scheduling complex workflows.~~